talirezun/MV-MCP-server/README.md

 Ask your AI assistant:

-- "Find me a ski chalet in Chamonix for 4 people from March 10-17"
+- "Find ski accommodations in Madonna di Campiglio for January 2026, 2 adults, 7 nights"
-- "Search for mountain accommodations in Zermatt for 2 adults, July 15-22"
+- "Search for mountain hotels in the Italian Dolomites for March 2026, 4 people"
-- "Look for family-friendly places in the Alps for 2 adults and 2 kids (ages 12, 8)"
+- "Look for family-friendly places in the Alps with breakfast included"

+**Available Locations**: Madonna di Campiglio, Italian Dolomites, Kronplatz area, and other European mountain destinations.

 ## 🧪 Testing